Entropy and life: Entropy and the search for extraterrestrial life

+This work has been extended recently as a basis for biosignature detection in exoplanetary atmospheres.
+Essentially, the detection of multiple gases that are not typically in stable equilibrium with one another in a planetary atmosphere may indicate biotic production of one or more of them, in a way that does not require assumptions about the exact biochemical reactions extraterrestrial life might use or the specific products that would result.
+A terrestrial example is the coexistence of methane and oxygen, both of which would eventually deplete if not for continuous biogenic production.
+The amount of disequilibrium can be described by differencing observed and equilibrium state Gibbs energies for a given atmosphere composition; it can be shown that this quantity has been directly affected by the presence of life throughout Earth's history.
+Imaging of exoplanets by future ground and space based telescopes will provide observational constraints on exoplanet atmosphere compositions, to which this approach could be applied.

+But there is a caveat related to the potential for chemical disequilibria to serve as an anti-biosignature depending on the context.
+In fact, there was probably a strong chemical disequilibrium present on early Earth before the origin of life due to a combination of the products of sustained volcanic outgassing and oceanic water vapor.
+In this case, the disequilibrium was the result of a lack of organisms present to metabolize the resulting compounds.
+This imbalance would actually be decreased by the presence of chemotrophic life, which would remove these atmospheric gases and create more thermodynamic equilibrium prior to the advent of photosynthetic ecosystems.

-In 2013, Azua-Bustos and Vega argued that, disregarding the types of lifeforms that might be envisioned both on Earth and elsewhere in the Universe, all should share in common the attribute of decreasing their internal entropy at the expense of free energy obtained from their surroundings.
+In 2013 Azua-Bustos and Vega argued that, disregarding the types of lifeforms that might be envisioned both on Earth and elsewhere in the Universe, all should share in common the attribute of decreasing their internal entropy at the expense of free energy obtained from their surroundings.
 As entropy allows the quantification of the degree of disorder in a system, any envisioned lifeform must have a higher degree of order than its immediate supporting environment.
 These authors showed that by using fractal mathematics analysis alone, they could readily quantify the degree of structural complexity difference (and thus entropy) of living processes as distinct entities separate from their similar abiotic surroundings.
 This approach may allow the future detection of unknown forms of life both in the Solar System and on recently discovered exoplanets based on nothing more than entropy differentials of complementary datasets (morphology, coloration, temperature, pH, isotopic composition, etc.).